nealbarshes-protocols/nealbarshes-protocols.github.io/Protocols/Protocols_Venous/06_VenousProcedures_SACCD_Varithena.md

 This protocol describes a procedure that is typically clinic-based: clean (not sterile) and with local anesthesia (±ORAL anxiolytic taken by the patient before the procedure).
-Two nurses, no anesthesiologist / CRNA needed.
+Surgical tech + two nurses and no anesthesiologist / CRNA needed (if posted local anesthesia only) vs. CRNA + one nurse.

 ## Supplies
-1. Extremity drape.
+1. extremity drape
+2. stockinette
+3. lap sponges x5
-2. Varithena container
+4. Varithena container
-3. Varithena container top (disposible)
+5. Varithena container top (disposible)
-4. Slip-tip syringes
+6. Slip-tip syringes
-5. 22g butterfly (from pre-op holding)
+7. 22-25 gauge butterflies x5/case (from pre-op holding or SACC)
-6. Sonosite ultrasound with 12 MHz ("hockey stick") probe.
+8. Sonosite ultrasound with 12 MHz ("hockey stick") probe.
-7. ultrasound probe cover
+9. ultrasound probe cover
-8. 1% lidocaine without epinephrine
+10. 1% lidocaine without epinephrine
-9. 27 gauge needle
+11. 25-27 gauge needle
-10. 3mL syringe
-11. 4" cast padding
+12. 3mL syringes x3
+13. 4" Webril (cast padding)
-12. 4" Coban or ACE (ask)
+14. 4" Coban or ACE (ask)
+15. 6" Coban or ACE
-13. 2 "pool noodles" (foam cushions that come with Varithena kit)
+16. 2 "pool noodles" (foam cushions that come with Varithena kit)
-14. Steristrips cut in thirds (dispose of middle third)
+17. marking pen
+18.

 ## Positioning and preparation
 1. Supine position.